 While data shows that shopping behaviors are changing based on generational differences, we also see variations based on gender.

-However, the pandemic has affected the shopping behaviour of men more than women.
-Nearly 47 percent% of men said it had impacted their purchase decisions, against 41% of women.
+However, the pandemic has affected the shopping behavior of men more than women.
+Nearly 47% of men said it had impacted their purchase decisions, against 41% of women.

 Further, 38% of men compared to 33% of women agreed that it had impacted where and how they shop.

-In theory, online stores of all sizes stand to benefit from the switch of consumer behaviour to online shopping since they are already well-positioned to serve the increasing demand for goods and services.
+In theory, online stores of all sizes stand to benefit from the switch of consumer behavior to online shopping since they are already well-positioned to serve the increasing demand for goods and services.

-However, there are challenges.
-There are issues with the supply chain and product delivery, with companies already starting to be smart about resolving them.
+However, there are challenges and issues with the supply chain and product delivery, with companies already starting to be smart about resolving them.

 Ensuring that your eCommerce site or app is optimized and ready will be critical in the success of your online offering, and how competitive you can be in such a scenario.
 Companies need to deliver the best eCommerce experience possible.